tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 `FlowMake` command) seems to be superfluous.

-still `FlowJumpToDef` and `FlowType` commands might be useful - just make sure to disable automatic checks on save!
+still `FlowJumpToDef` and `FlowType` commands might be useful - just make sure to disable automatic checks on save.

 style guide
 -----------